 Getting Started with Speech Voice Therapy

 Voice therapy is the process of eliminating or improving the problems experienced with the creation of vocal sounds in the larynx (voice box).
-The aim of the therapy is to strengthen and normalise voices so that people sound as strongly spoken as they have always have.
+The aim of this therapy is to strengthen and normalise voices so that people sound as strongly spoken as they always had.

 There are many different forms of voice disorders, but they are generally grouped into three central categories: